The-Wild-Cards/guess-who/Planning Documents/general-brainstorm.md

 9. keep track of remaining guesses
 10. end game if guesses run out OR user guesses correct face
 11. generate results page based on win/lose (STRETCH -- special feedback phrases based on winning especially early, etc.)
+12. generate all-time high scores table with username and number of guesses
-12. if user asks the same question twice...?
+13. if user asks the same question twice...?
 (STRETCH -- do something different with duplicate guesses)
     - MVP: just allow it to be asked twice
     - STRETCH: remove option
+14. STRETCH -- actually play against the computer

 GENERAL NOTES